ejain/blog/source/_posts/2006/2006-02-07-uniprot-creative-commons.md

   - Science
 ---

-After having meetings and discussions that dragged on for more than an year, we are now finally [distributing our data](http://www.uniprot.org/terms) under a [Creative Commons license](http://creativecommons.org/licenses/by-nd/2.5/).
+After having meetings and discussions that dragged on for more than a year, we are now finally [distributing our data](http://www.uniprot.org/terms) under a [Creative Commons license](http://creativecommons.org/licenses/by-nd/2.5/).

 Even though it was clear from the outset that our data is "open access", some people felt that having a custom license would be more "safe" and give us more control.
 On the other hand people shouldn't have to run up large legal bills just to figure out how they can use our data, and the Creative Commons licenses are both well known and clear and simple.